 \subsection{Gradient Dominance as a Failure Mode}

-Figure~\ref{fig:tail_analysis} presents a diagnostic analysis of DPO training dynamics under noisy preference supervision.
-Rather than evaluating final performance, this analysis aims to reveal a failure mode in how gradient contributions are distributed within a batch, which directly motivates our hierarchical intervention design.
-To characterize this behavior, we track three batch-level signals during training: (i) the tail energy share, defined as the fraction of total gradient energy contributed by the Top-group~(report Top $30\%$) samples in each batch; (ii) the Herfindahl--Hirschman Index (HHI)~\cite{rhoades1993herfindahl}, which measures the concentration of gradient energy across samples; and (iii) validation margin and preference accuracy as indicators of optimization stability.
-These signals are used to contrast the training dynamics of standard DPO and \shortname~under the same setup (formal definitions are provided in Appendix~\ref{appendix:tail_metrics}).
+Figure~\ref{fig:tail_analysis} diagnoses how sample influence evolves during DPO training under imperfect preference supervision.
+The goal is not to compare final performance, but to examine whether mini-batch updates become dominated by a small subset of samples.
+We track three signals: (i) tail energy share, the fraction of gradient energy contributed by the top $30\%$ energy samples within each mini-batch; (ii) the Herfindahl--Hirschman Index (HHI)~\cite{rhoades1993herfindahl}, which measures gradient-energy concentration across samples; and (iii) validation margin and preference accuracy, which indicate the stability of preference separation.
+Formal definitions are provided in Appendix~\ref{appendix:tail_metrics}.